Alfresco/alfresco-identity-service/docs/config/ping-federate-example.md

-# Configuring a PingFederate instance with the Alfresco Identity Service
+# Configuring a PingFederate instance with Keycloak

-The Identity Service can be configured to use PingFederate as an identity provider.
+Keycloak can be configured to use PingFederate as an identity provider.
 The following steps detail this configuration.

 ## Prerequisites

-Ensure you have installed the Identity Service before starting.
+Ensure you have installed Keycloak before starting.
 You will also need to have administrative access to your instance of PingFederate.

 ## Configuration
-There are three main steps involved in configuring a PingFederate instance with the Identity Service:
+There are three main steps involved in configuring a PingFederate instance with Keycloak:
-1. Obtain Identity Service's cryptographic certificate.
+1. Obtain Keycloak's cryptographic certificate.
 2. Configure the PingFederate connection.
-3. Configure Identity Service with the PingFederate parameters.
+3. Configure Keycloak with the PingFederate parameters.

-### Obtain Identity Service's cryptographic certificate.
+### Obtain Keycloak's cryptographic certificate.

 1. In the browser, open the **certificate descriptor API** at **https://$ELBADDRESS/auth/realms/alfresco/protocol/saml/descriptor**.
 **Note:** The `$ELBADDRESS` will be the one used [during deployment](../../README.md).